How artists use the meaning of color in artwork

 the meaning of Color related to emotions

-Have you ever wondered why some colors make you feel calm while others sow seeds of excitement?
-This is because colors affect human behavior and emotion.
+Have you ever wondered why some colors make you feel calm, while others sow seeds of excitement?
+This is because colors affect human behavior and emotions.

-For instance, lighter hues like sky blue of soft pink create peace and tranquility.
+For instance, lighter hues like sky blue or soft pink create peace and tranquility.
 Vibrant colors like bright red and orange excite the viewer with energy.

 By understanding and using these concepts, artists can effectively engage their audiences on an emotional level.